nbostech/wavelabs_ios_client_app/README.md

 ### Add Url and ClientId

-   Add Baseurl and clientId in Targets/info as WavelabsAPISettings
+   Add Baseurl, clientId and client secret in Targets/info as WavelabsAPISettings

 ### Making a Request